radiantearth/community-sprints/08182020-remote/software/README.md

 * **Post a written intro** - Share who you are, what your background is, and what you're hoping to work on this sprint.
 Do this on the [STAC Sprint #6 - Software section Introductions](https://docs.google.com/document/d/1IGgYhnJ5GKW-QGueiix4evJV9pJ7HV9dyciQYako5Ws/edit#) google doc.

 * **Sign-on to Gitter and say 'hi!'** - It should be easy to join gitter, just go to https://gitter.im/SpatioTemporal-Asset-Catalog/Lobby and log-on.
 Kick off the day by introducing yourself to the group and say what you're working on.
-We'll also have some Zoom rooms open, so you can jump on video and say hi there.
+We'll also have some Zoom rooms open, so you can jump on video and say hi there

 From there you can look at the [STAC Sprint Ideas + Help Offered/Wanted](https://docs.google.com/document/d/1Dk4M0i0_LWWGHlMw4Xd0RRzWeWIXIRM4q_98qNBTV0w/edit) document to find something to work on, or just dive into the project you had in mind.